 End If

-If Column E holds numeric values which are greater than 0, that means which are positive values, then hide the entire rows that carry positive values from that column.
+If Column E holds numeric values that are greater than 0, that means they are positive values, then hide the entire rows that carry positive values from that column.

 Next